syniol/java-web-server/README.md

-# JAVA WebServer
+# Java Web Server
 This is a Simple Web Server using Java.
-It could be utilised for a new projects to create a new RESTful API.
+It could be utilised for a new projects to create a new RESTful API or used a health check endpoint for your microservices.
+It's a simple web server using built-in JDK libraries.

 ## Environment